exoplatform/exo-documentation/docs/PersonalApplications.rst

 |AC_image1|

-A drawer will open displaying your favourite applications alphabetically-organized in ascendant order.
+A drawer will open displaying your favourite applications alphabetically sorted

 |AC_image2|